 90% Graduation by 2020 is a community collaboration lead by United Way of Anchorage which coordinates participants, builds public will, mobilizes funding and engages volunteers in the effort to reach a 90% graduation rate by the year 2020.
-Through focusing our efforts on students most likely to drop out, the collaboration has helped raise graduation rates in Anchorage over 20 percent in the last 13 years.
+Through focusing our efforts on students most likely to drop out, the collaboration has helped raise graduation rates in Anchorage over 24 percent since 2006.

 We are fortunate to have several community partners who understand the investment needed in the future of our community.
 Thank you to these organizations that have provided funding in the past and present to make this work possible.

 Rasmuson Foundation awarded $1 million over the course of three years for work associated with 90% by 2020.

 AT&T awarded United Way of Anchorage a $750,000 Aspire Grant in partnership with the Anchorage School District and Covenant House Alaska over two years to help fund the Back on Track initiative.